sgibson91/ssi-fellowship/conferences/abstracts/JuliaCon2020-lightning-talk.md

 Sarah Gibson would like to introduce the Binder Project to the Julia community as an opportunity to shape a tool that would be most useful to them and provide guidance on how to get started with contributing to or joining the project.

-This lightning talk will (hopefully!) be accompanied by a Birds of a Feather session or a drop-in table where Sarah will be available for more in-depth discussions about Binder.
+This lightning talk will (hopefully!) be accompanied by a Birds of a Feather session and/or a drop-in table where Sarah will be available for more in-depth discussions about Binder.